-- Implementation of best practices to integrate skill development for support staff employees with district goals and student needs; - Developing and delivering education opportunities to enhance service delivery to atudents; - Identifying, developing and delivering education opportunities to enhance and support employee health and safety, including non-violent crisis intervention; - d.
-Skills enhancement for support staff - e.
-EA curriculum module development and delivery - f.
-These funds shall not be used to pay for education that Districts are required to provide under Occupational Health and Safety Regulations.
+- a) Implementation of best practices to integrate skill development for support staff employees with district goals and student needs; - b) Developing and delivering education opportunities to enhance service delivery to students; - c) Identifying, developing and delivering education opportunities to enhance and support employee health and safety, including non-violent crisis intervention; - d) Enable the provision of education opportunities to enhance and support the understanding, recognition and reconciliation process with Indigenous Peoples; - e) Enable the provision of education opportunities to enhance and support equity, diversity, and inclusion as well as cultural safety; - f) Skills enhancement for support staff; - g) EA curriculum module development and delivery; - h) These funds shall not be used to pay for education that Districts are required to provide under Occupational Health and Safety Regulations.

-Terms of Reference.
+Terms of Reference:

-The SSEC shall develop, not later than December 31, 2019, terms of reference for the committee.
-If no such agreement can be reached the SSEC shall make recommendations to the Provincial Parties.
+The SSEC shall update, not later than January 31, 2023, the terms of reference for the committee.
+If no such agreement can be reached the SSEC shall make recommendations to the Provincial Labour Management Committee (PLMC).